 17) HAMMER (item 21)

-This label is located inside the cab, on the center stav.
+This label is located on the lower cover of the air conditioner inside the cab.

 - The window serves as an alternate exit. - In emergency, break out the window using the hammer and escape from the cabin.